HusnianAkbar001/legal_ai_lawyer_v3/README.md

 ### First-Time Setup

-1. Open a terminal and navigate to the backend directory:
+1. Navigate to the backend directory:

 ```bash
 cd legalai-backend